RepoForks/Android-Studio-Template-KotlinMVPActivity/README.md

 # Deprecated

-In favor of [this other repo](https://github.com/voghDev/Android-Studio-Templates), which contains this template along with others
+This repository has been deprecated in favor of [this other repo](https://github.com/voghDev/Android-Studio-Templates), which contains this template along with others

 # Installing